cyyself/cyyrv64/README.md

 A simple implementation of RISC-V CPU.

-Maybe renamed in the future.
+Maybe rename in the future.

 # Progress